 As the name says, it is a blend of paid and freemium procedures, coordinate deals with in-application buys that is direct sales.
 One of the latest pricing models, still emerging, where customers have to pay for the app, however then there is a choice to buy extra functions and highlights by making further payments.
 This strategy provides for owners a tangible ongoing money stream in comparison to the paid apps.

 There is a promising potential for new income and profit streams.
-This model may work pleasantly for music, social media, and maps and route applications.
-However, to gain a strong user base, app designers must stay up with the latest technology and provide unique useful features, subscriptions and innovative functions.
+This model may work pleasantly for music, social media, and maps, and route applications.
+However, to gain a strong user base, app designers must stay up with the latest technology and provide unique useful features, subscriptions, and innovative functions.
 It obliges the developers to stay creative when it comes to ensuring new ways for attracting users and pursue them to pay more within the app.
-However, users may find these product double taxing and with a low-quality content.
-Apps with this strategy require constant marvelous updates which take a lot of time and efforts from developers.
+However, users may find these product double taxing and with low-quality content.
+Apps with this strategy require constant marvellous updates which take a lot of time and efforts from developers.

 Which model is the best for your app?

 Depending upon the monetization model you pick that determines the price of your application, it can either make or break your app.
 Adapting to the model chosen, your applications would require strategic planning to make your chosen model work and the functions of your app to be admirable and appealing to help your application to gain positive income and revenue.